 Avira provides much better value and user-friendly pricing.
 You can also get an unlimited amount of devices with their most expensive option.
 That's a subscription benefit that's hard to beat.
 In general, Avira is a value champion for those who are price-conscious.

 When it comes to paid services, Avira is much cheaper.
-You can get Avira Antivirus Pro edition for just $44.99/yr for one device.
-The price increases if you select the three device option at $57.99/yr, or the five device option for $70.99/yr.
+You can get Avira Antivirus Pro edition for just $30.99/year for one device.
+The price increases if you select the three device option at $57.99/year, or the five device option for $70.99/year.

-The most expensive plan, Avira Prime, doesn’t have a single device option, and its lowest tier caps at five devices for $99.99/yr.
-There’s also an unlimited devices option, and it costs a whopping $129.99/yr.
+The most expensive plan, Avira Prime, doesn't have a single device option, and its lowest tier caps at five devices for 59.99/year.
+There's also an unlimited devices option, and it costs a whopping $129.99/year.

-Suppose you find yourself dissatisfied with Avast’s free version and want to get just a bit more functionality.
+Suppose you find yourself dissatisfied with Avast's free version and want to get just a bit more functionality.
 In that case, the price increase goes from 0 to 11 pretty quickly.
-This is because the cheapest paid plan – Avast Premium Security for one device costs $69.99/yr.
-That’s as much as the five device Avira Antivirus Pro option or the three device option Avira Internet Security.
+This is because the cheapest paid plan – Avast Premium Security for one device costs $29.99/year.

 Device selection flexibility is non-existent here: you can either pick the one device or the ten device option, you will find no in-between options.
-So, the price for Avast Premium Security is either $69.99/yr (for one device), or $89.99/yr, there’s no middle ground.
+So, the price for Avast Premium Security is either $29.99/year (for one device), or $69.49/year for 10 devices, there's no middle ground.
 It forces users into the more expensive plans, with more subscriptions than they would realistically need.